Investigation

 Highly pathogenic bird flu is thought to have first emerged in U.S. poultry in 1924, which “caused severe losses in live bird markets in New York City,” according to the Centers for Disease Control.
 While there has been no documented human-to-human spread of avian flu anywhere around the world, there is some debate as to the origins of the deadly 1918 flu pandemic that killed 20-40 million people globally.
 The CDC writes that the influenza responsible did have “genes of avian origin,” as did a 1957 pandemic that killed 1.1 million people worldwide.

-This piece was last updated November 7, and was originally published February 23, 2023.
+This piece was last updated December 3, and originally published February 23, 2023.

 Investigation